Missing Elements in the Discussion of Teacher Shortages

 The previous section illustrates that the number of potential first-time teachers has far outpaced the demand for newly-minted teachers for decades.
 This is important because, while enrollment in teacher education programs has dropped even more in recent years (Sutcher et al., 2016), the bench of individuals with the necessary teaching credentials to enter (or re-enter) the teacher workforce is far deeper than what would be suggested by looking at snapshots of production and hiring in recent years.

-However, there is consistent evidence of persistent staffing issues in specific subjects like STEM and special education (e.g., Boe and Cook, 2006; Goldhaber et al., 2015) and in specific settings like rural or disadvantaged schools (e.g., Ingersoll, 2003).
-As one example, Figure 3 (adapted from Goldhaber et al. ) illustrates that the demand for STEM and SPED teachers has been far greater than the demand for Elementary, English, and Social Studies for several decades.
+However, there is consistent evidence of persistent staffing issues in specific subjects like STEM and special education (e.g., Boe and Cook, 2006; Goldhaber et al., 2015) and in specific settings like urban, rural, or disadvantaged schools (e.g., Ingersoll, 2003).
+Specifically, Figure 3 illustrates that the demand for STEM and SPED teachers has been far greater than the demand for Elementary, English, and Social Studies for several decades.

 Figure 3: Percentage of Schools Reporting Difficulty Filling Vacancies within Specific Disciplines